AlexanderGranhof/tello-drone/README.md

 drone.forceSend("battery?")

-// Attaches a callback to a specific event drone.on(/* ... */)
+// Attaches a callback to a specific event drone.on(event, callback)

 /** All events of the on method
- * connection   - Fired when connected to the drone             Parameters: []
+ * connection   - Fired when connected to the drone.             callback()
- * state        - Fired when the drone sends its state message  Parameters: [stateObject, udpConnection]
+ * state        - Fired when the drone sends its state message.  callback(stateObject, udpConnection)
- * send         - Fired when a command is sent                  Parameters: [error, messageLength]
+ * send         - Fired when a command is sent.                  callback(error, messageLength)
- * message      - Fired when the drone sends a status message   Parameters: [message, udpConnection] */
+ * message      - Fired when the drone sends a status message.   callback(message, udpConnection) */